ialbas/test-node-backend/README.md

 }
 ```

-⚠️Caution: for this example the params `title` and `body` are reruired.
+⚠️Caution: for this example the params `title` and `body` are required.

 Response Body if no `title` is provided: